mate-academy/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/README.md

 1. `README.md` should be updated with the instructions on how to deploy `daemonset.yml` and `cronjob.yml` to the cluster.
 1. `README.md` should be updated with the instructions on how to validate the solution.
 (Logs for the `daemonset` and `cronjob` should be present)
 1. Create PR with your changes and attach it for validation on a platform.

+kubectl create namespace mateapp
+Deploy DaemonSet:

+kubectl apply -f daemonset.yml
+Deploy CronJob:

+kubectl apply -f cronjob.yml
+Verify Deployments:

+DaemonSet: Ensure all nodes are running the pod.

+kubectl get daemonset -n mateapp kubectl get pods -n mateapp -o wide
+CronJob: Check CronJob status and logs.

+kubectl get cronjob -n mateapp kubectl get jobs -n mateapp kubectl logs <cronjob-name> -n mateapp

+Accessing the App After Deployment:
+DaemonSet: Each node will have a pod executing the curl command every 5 seconds.
+CronJob: Executes every 4 minutes to call the /api/health endpoint and logs the response.
+You can check the logs of the CronJob pods for the output.
+This setup ensures continuous monitoring of the ToDo app through both the DaemonSet and CronJob.